-Summer is finally here, and while we might have some travel restrictions, that doesn’t mean we can’t explore all of the beauty the UK has to offer.
+Spring is finally here, and while we might still have some restrictions, that doesn’t mean we can’t explore all of the beauty the UK has to offer.
 Ditch the concrete jungle that is Manchester for a day and head West to the coast, where you’ll find a selection of beautiful, sandy beaches near Manchester you never knew existed.

 One of the North West’s most beautiful spots, Formby Beach is a National Trust nature reserve, complete with Red Squirrels, sand dunes and high sandy hills to explore.
 The beach is pristine and spans 13.2 kilometres, making it perfect for a coastal stroll.
 Soak up the sun while sprawled on the soft sand overlooking the Irish Sea, or check out the nearby nature reserve and the wildlife that inhabits the area.

 A lovely spot for keen photographers, New Brighton Beach can be found near Wallasey and is a 3/4 mile stretch of soft golden sand with stunning views of the Liverpool skyline.
 For those who prefer exploring over sunbathing, the beach boasts some rockier areas, along with its very own lighthouse, named the Perch Rock lighthouse.
 The beach also features a bit of a shipwrecked look, including a community-built driftwood boat that resembles a pirate ship, and the grade II listed Perch Rock Fort.